Gantt Chart Excel – How to Create a Gantt Chart in Excel

 Everything is automated and that’s the best part.

 Gantt charts don’t give useful information unless they include all of the tasks/ milestones needed for a project to be completed.

-Method 1: Type directly in the excel grid.
-If you type a task where is says “Type here to add a new task“, it will automatically create a new task with default start and end dates and the timeline will instantly update.
+Method 1: Type directly into the excel grid.
+If you type a task where it says “Type here to add a new task“, it will automatically create a new task with default start and end dates and the timeline will instantly update.

 Method 2: Click the Add Task button on the Gantt tab

 The task details form will open up where you can enter all the task details including task resource, estimated, baseline, actual – start and end dates.
 You can also keep track of costs including estimated, baseline and actual costs, therefore making it an excellent budget and costs planner.